 Grab a map – or load Google Maps on your phone – break in your hiking boots, pack your bottles of water and sun cream, and prepare yourself for a great day out.
 Don’t forget that the best walks in the UK are usually complemented by a stay in a pub.

-Here are a few of our favourite walks that you could incorporate into walking holidays:
+Here are a few of our favourite pub walks UK that you could incorporate into walking holidays:

 Cwm Idwal is a Welsh National Nature Reserve in Snowdonia renowned for its breath-taking views of the lake, Llyn Idwal.
 The circular walk, which is around three and a half miles long, offers walkers rocky terrain, mountain views and the opportunity to spot rare wildlife, such as the Snowdon lily.